arturs-razmuss/ai-tests/README.md

 [Is AI Actually Useful? by Patrick Boyle](https://www.youtube.com/watch?v=FTs35x-xUg4)

 ## TLDR
-Best results were achieved when writing few tests by hand and then asking CodiumAI [to add additional tests](https://github.com/arturs-razmuss/ai-tests/blob/master/src/test/java/com/arpc/aitests/ExchangeServiceTest.java#L63-L122)
+Best results were achieved when writing a few tests by hand and then asking CodiumAI [to add additional tests](https://github.com/arturs-razmuss/ai-tests/blob/master/src/test/java/com/arpc/aitests/ExchangeServiceTest.java#L63-L122)

 You can probably achieve similar results with multiples of engineered prompts in Copilot, but it's not as convenient as with CodiumAI.